nationalarchives/tdr-e2e-tests/README.md

 7. Run the tests
    ```
-   $ sbt test -Dconfig.file=application.conf -Dkeycloak.user=[local keycloak admin user] -Dkeycloak.password=[local keycloak admin user password]
+   $ sbt test -Dconfig.file=application.conf -Dkeycloak.user.admin.secret=[local tdr user admin client secret]
    ```
-   * `-Dkeycloak.user`: this should be the administrator user name set for the local Keycloak server when setting up the TDR frontend application
-   * `-Dkeycloak.password`: this should be the administrator user password set for the local Keycloak server when setting up the TDR frontend application
+   * `-Dkeycloak.user.admin.secret`: this should the client secret for the tdr-user-admin client secret set for the local Keycloak server when setting up the TDR frontend application

 ### "Headless" Chromedriver option

 To view the tests running in the Chrome browser locally change the chromedriver option in the StepsUtility.scala to "false":